ramesesinc/documentation/docs/6-Treasury/index.md

 This module includes, but not limited to, the following key features:
 <br />

+- Manage Master Data

-- Request and issuance of Accountable Forms
+- Requisition and Issuance Slip

-- Accountable Form Inventory

-- Collection of AF 51, 52,53,54 and 58 and other custom forms

-- Collection of Cash Ticket
+- Collections ( Online, Offline and Batch Capture )

-- Online Posting of Remittance
+- Remittance

-- Online Posting of Liquidation
+- Liquidation

-- Online Posting of Deposit
+- Deposit

-- Support for NGAS and SRE account mappings

-- Multiple modes of operation (online, offline, capture)

-- Improve support of Field Collections
+- Reports

 <br />
 <br />